 Here, you’ll have the option to run either an A/B test, a multivariate test, or a redirect test.

 The first option is an A/B test, which involves changing one element on each page.
 This makes it easy to identify exactly what causes your results.

-A multivariate test, then, has the same general idea as an A/B test, but involves changing multiple sections on a page.
+A multivariate test has the same general idea as an A/B test, but involves changing multiple sections on a page.